 This course deals with Australian income taxation law.
-Topics include constitutional power to levy taxes, income, allowable deductions, capital gains tax, with particular emphasis on tax in the context of borrowing money, property transactions, family law property settlement, wills and estates and compensation receipts.
+Topics include constitutional power to levy taxes, income, allowable deductions, capital gains tax, fringe benefits tax, tax evasion, avoidance and planning.

 - Semester 1 - 2016